Feeling fragile is a condition that affects your body and your mind. Here is how to stay strong when you feel weak, no matter the situation.

 You are not alone, and because it is cyclical, the feeling likely comes and goes over time.
 We all have those moments when we feel we won’t have enough strength to get through the day, much less out of bed, showered and dressed.
 While feeling weak is completely normal at times, it is best to acknowledge you’re feeling this way.

 When you know what is happening to you, you can utilize different ways to cope.
 Sometimes you are looking not to be strong, but to feel strong.
-Here are some ideas to help get you through those weak moments so that you can start to embrace your strength.
+Here are some ideas to help get you through those weak moments so that you can start to embrace your inner strength.

 Make Healthy Food Choices

 I’m sure you’ve heard this before, but opting to eat healthier foods when you are feeling weak will give you more emotional strength than you can imagine.
 Wanting to dive into a tub of ice cream and break open a bag of chips is completely understandable – and you should allow yourself to do that for a few days.
 It can be a great way to comfort yourself during hard times.
 But then it’s time to get back on the ball.